kristopolous/tumblr-scraper/README.md

 The digest is referred to to make sure the script is re-entrent

-The other keys are between 1 and 4 bytes and represent the id of the username (according to users) in LSB binary.
+The other keys are between 1 and 4 bytes and represent the id of the username (according to `users` hash) in LSB binary.
 There is an assumption that the user corpus will stay under 2^32 for your analysis.

 Each user has a set of "posts" which are the following binary format

-    [ 40 byte post id ][ 1 - 4 byte user id ]
+    [ 5 byte post id ][ 1 - 4 byte user id ]

 The post id is taken by converting the postid to a 40 bit number and encoding it as LSB.
-It will always be 40 bytes.
+It will always be 40 bits (5 bytes).
 The remainder of the post id (between 1 and 4 bytes) is the userid of the post.

 This means that in ruby you could do the following: